Community Sciences and Health Outcomes Core

 - Directs Cancer Institute community outreach and education, which includes numerous educational programs throughout central Pennsylvania

 - Maintains a Cancer Institute resource directory, services directory, and community cancer directory

 - Develops and provides materials that help investigators develop culturally sensitive materials and methods

 To facilitate communication with Cancer Institute investigators, the Core holds working seminars in the Cancer Institute at 10:30 am on the second Tuesday of every month.

 Leadership and Location

 The CSHO Core is directed by Eugene J. Lengerich, VMD, MS, Professor of Public Health Sciences, with expertise in cancer epidemiology and community-based research.
-In addition to Dr. Lengerich, other CSHO Core members include: Fabian Camacho, MS, MA, (data analyst), Robin Perry-Smith, MHA, (community program manager), and Patricia Robinson (lead community health worker).
+In addition to Dr. Lengerich, other CSHO Core members include: Fabian Camacho, MS, MA, (data analyst) and Patricia Robinson (lead community health worker).
 The CSHO Core has offices on the third floor of the Cancer Institute Building and the second floor of the Academic Support Building on the Milton S. Hershey Campus.
 In addition, the CSHO Core has an extensive network of community and health care partners in central Pennsylvania.
 These partners allow the Core, and the research that it assists, to effectively reach diverse populations in diverse settings.

 Investigators can request the assistance of the CSHO Core by completing a Service Request Form.
 If you have any questions or would like more information about the CSHO Core you can contact Dr. Lengerich at 717-531-7178 or firstname.lastname@example.org.